4-Day Weather Forecast For Garrett - NewsBreak

 - Light wind

-Mostly sunny then slight chance of t-storms during the day; while partly cloudy overnight
+Chance of rain showers then chance of showers and thunderstorms during the day; while scattered showers and thunderstorms overnight

 - Light wind